love-bonito/frontend-developer-full/README.md

-## Love, Bonito Magento Frontend Developer
+## Love, Bonito VueJS Frontend Developer

 If you are here, it means that you want to work at Love, Bonito.